x75/smp_base/README.md

 # Sensorimotor learning basic lib

-A python library of code I use for sensorimotor learning experiments with simulations, robots, etc. Performing incremental clean-up and pulling from existing private repository.
-The basis idea is to generate states (sensors) with actions (motors), learn different predictive models from that data to approximate the sensorimotor dynamics and use the models to compute future actions.
+A python library of code I use for sensorimotor learning experiments with simulations, robots, etc. The basic idea is to generate states (sensors) with actions (motors), learn different predictive models from that data to approximate the sensorimotor dynamics and use the models to compute future actions.

 This repository is in an early stages of release which I push on the occasion of sharing the smp\_sphero code <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
+Still performing incremental clean-up and refactoring plus additions from existing private repository.

 New idea for structure: